Complete Financial Questionnaire

 Did you know cancer can cost you €2,500 per month?

-The Irish Cancer Society estimates it costs €1,000 per month to pay for cancer-related bills such as medicine, transportation, parking and heating.
+The Irish Cancer Society estimates it costs €1,000 per month for cancer-related bills such as medicine, transportation, parking and heating.

 Yikes.